anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 The decision whether to forward a request or to answer it directly can depend on various static and dynamic factors.
-They include the application scenario, the capabilities of the registrar an of the local RA possibly co-located with the registrar, the enrollment protocol being used, and the specific contents of the request.
+They include the application scenario, the capabilities of the registrar and of the local RA possibly co-located with the registrar, the enrollment protocol being used, and the specific contents of the request.